ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/studio/database/tasks/import-data/import-from-csv.markdown

 Samples/1-A
 {CODE-BLOCK/}

-The end result should look like this:
+The complete CSV line should look like this:

 {CODE-BLOCK:json}
 @id,Name,NestedObject.Name,ArrayObject,@metadata.@collection